-The National Institute of Environmental Research (NIER) under the Ministry of Environment (MOE) started monitoring for the presence of imported LMOs in the Korean environment in 2012.
-NIER collected and tested 626 samples of corn, soybean, canola and cotton countrywide.
-Of those samples, 42 samples from corn, canola and cotton were identified as LMOs.
+The National Institute of Environmental Research (NIER) under the Ministry of Environment (MOE) started monitoring for the presence of imported LMOs in the Korean environment in 2009.
+NIER collected and tested samples of corn, soybean, canola and cotton countrywide.
+Of those samples, 19 samples were identified as LMOs.
 NIER ascertained that LMO plants were propagated from LMOs imported for FFPs that were inadvertently released during transportation in Korea.
-NIER continued monitoring in 2013.
-The National Institute of Ecology (NIE), which replaced NIER as the designated natural environmental risk assessment agency has continued to monitor the fallout of imported LMOs in the Korean environment since 2014.
-In 2015, they confirmed 51 samples of LMOs.
+NIER continued monitoring and NIE, which replaced NIER as the designated natural environmental risk assessment agency has continued to monitor the fallout of imported LMOs in the Korean environment since 2014.
+In 2017, they confirmed 135 samples of LMOs in 6 regions in Korea.